Paul Carr World Première

 Dame Janet Baker's is the voice most associated in modern times with Elgar's five songs called Sea Pictures.
 Christopher Phelps has adapted these unmistakeably Elgarian cameos for mixed choir and piano, and the effect is one of true Elgar.
 Not to missed by any lover of his music.

-Samuel Barber - Adagio, the second movement of his String Quartet Op.
+Samuel Barber - String Quartet Op.
 11

 Samuel Barber's famous Adagio for Strings is performed by four players as he originally intended as part of his String Quartet.
 On 2nd December the English Arts Orchestra perform it in its more familiar form with string orchestra: it is an illuminating comparison.
+Played here by members of the English Arts Ensemble:

 Saturday 21st October 2017, 7.30 pm